xanderyzwich/blog/posts/starting11ty.md

 ## Still a work in progress

-At this point I have gotten the blorunning with my custom information so that it feels more like mine and less like some code that I forked and forgot about.
+At this point I have gotten the blog up and running with my custom information so that it feels more like mine and less like some code that I forked and forgot about.
 While I'm not exactly a frontend developer, I plan on sharing my future work on some custom css as well as my online resume generator.
-g up and